 How do you advertise roles?

-Lisa: A lot of our recruitment comes also from internal referrals, via the same integrated recruitment platform.
-That’s really helpful in building strong teams that work well together.
+A lot of our recruitment also comes from internal referrals, via the same integrated recruitment platform.
+This is really helpful in building strong teams that work well together.

 What is the most rewarding thing about your job?